eclipse-dataplane-core/dataplane-sdk-net/README.md

 services.AddSingleton<ITokenProvider, MyTokenProvider>();
 ```

-it is imperative to register the provider as singleton, so that the default (no-op) token provider from the SDK gets
+It is imperative to register the provider as a singleton so that the default (no-op) token provider from the SDK gets
 overwritten properly.
-The token provider's job is to obtain an access token from a third-party IdP such as KeyCloak.
+The token provider's job is to get an access token from a third-party IdP such as KeyCloak.
 The
 specifics of that are beyond the scope of this document, but the following general sequence could be implemented:

 ```csharp